ctgu-vorak/Projet-DBWEB2-Site-Vitrine-sans-SGBD/readme.md

 It is the result of a month of work done on Visual Studio Community 2019 between April and May 2020.

 ## Project Objective
-This project aims to create what looks like a small showcase site. *(Amazon Calm)*:smirk:
+This project aims to create what looks like a small showcase site. *(Quit Amazon)*:smirk:
 However, we do not have database modelling and **DBMS** (**D**ata**Base** **M**anagement **S**ystem).
 Therefore, to store the elements, we use a text file.

 ## What tools are used?